[Originally published at The New Ledger, May 2010; edited for brevity in October 2017]

 This precedent suggests that Presidents Lee and Obama will soon face greater tests.
 The question of how to respond to the sinking of the Cheonan may be only the first of these.
 The last-minute cancellation of U.S. Forces Korea’s annual Noncombatant Evacuation Operation exercise, ostensibly to avoid the appearance of panic, suggest that both governments understand the gravity of the danger.
 No one wants the people of Korea to hear “White Christmas” in May.

-Yet what Harrison and Plate inexplicably continue to advocate meets Albert Einstein’s definition of insanity: doing the same thing over and over and expecting different results.
+Yet what we have done in recent decades meets Albert Einstein’s definition of insanity: doing the same thing over and over and expecting different results.
 For decades, America and South Korea spent billions of dollars in aid and investment in North Korea in a futile effort to build cultural and economic links to its society.
 The problem with this idea, best exemplified by South Korea’s Sunshine Policy, is that the North Korean regime would never tolerate significant outside contact or influence.
 Consequently, South Korea has nothing to show for this gargantuan expenditure today but the graves of its dead and the red ink on its investors‘ balance sheets.
 North Korea always kept South Korea’s investments hermetically sealed from all but its most loyal subjects, and is now well into the process of confiscating what remains of them.
 South Korea’s money hasn’t made North Korea any less isolated, brutal, or dangerous.
 It merely extended Kim Jong Il’s misrule for another decade or two.

 Since President Obama’s inauguration, North Korea has tested an ICBM and a nuclear weapon, has frequently used its official state media to threaten the cities and airliners of its neighbors, and has repeatedly been caught selling arms to Iran, for the probable use of its terrorist clients.
 In response, President Obama declined to restore North Korea to the list of state sponsors of terrorism.
 Even those of us who disagree with the current structure of America’s forces in South Korea cannot deny that North Korea’s proliferation represents a threat to the United States itself, and that this is a dangerous time to show weakness.
 Proliferation must have consequences, and so must outrages like the sinking of the Cheonan.
 As Christian Whiton argues in The Wall Street Journal, to do nothing invites more of the same provocations that, when sufficiently escalated, have always paid off for Kim Jong Il.